GPs in Bicester have been working together to find ways to meet the pressures facing primary care in the town.

 Information meeting for patients and public - John Paul II Centre, 14 May

-As part of the work to create a more sustainable vision for primary care in Bicester there will an information meeting in the town in May.
-This event has been organised by the town's GP practices.
-It will allow patients and the public to hear about and to discuss plans to expand local health care facilities and services that will meet Bicester's present and future needs.
+As part of the work to create a more sustainable vision for primary care in Bicester there was an information meeting in the town in May.
+This event was organised by the town's GP practices.
+It allowed patients and the public to hear about and to discuss plans to expand local health care facilities and services that will meet Bicester's present and future needs.

 For more or questions about the event email: firstname.lastname@example.org